novah451/csub-senior-project/README.md

 2. Create a Python Virtual Enviroment and Download Required Packages

    In the main directory, run `python3 -m venv .venv` to create the folder, run `source .venv/bin/activate` to enter the virtual environment, and download all the necessary packages by using the commands `pip install --upgrade https://github.com/deepmind/graphcast/archive/master.zip` for GraphCast and `pip install microsoft-aurora` for Aurora.
 It is **recommded** that you use both commands, as some packages found with Aurora may be in the files for GraphCast and vice versa.

+   * Note from Developers: There **MIGHT** be some packages that do NOT get downloaded even after using both commands.
+Therefore, we kindly ask that you download whatever may be needed until we can build a comprehensive list of every dependency needed.
+One of these can be google cloud storage; if this is the case, use `pip install google-cloud-storage`.

 3. Run setup.py